avinashbarnwal/building_data_science_team/chapter_3/business_knowledge.md

 ## Business Understanding
-- Different part of the Business
+- Different parts of the Business
 - Customer Journey